How to Measure by Parts

 Check your recipe for this particular ingredient.

-If your recipe calls for one part of this particular herb, use tablespoons (because that's how much you have of this ingredient) as your basic unit of measurement.
+If your recipe calls for one part of this particular herb, use tablespoons (because that's how much you have of this ingredient, one tablespoon) as your basic unit of measurement.

 In other words, you'll use one tablespoon of this herb - exactly how much you have on hand.